alexcasalboni/kinesis-streams-fan-out-kinesis-analytics/README.md

 One stream will contain **only positive transactions** (amount >= 0), and the second stream will contain **only negative transactions** (amount < 0).

+You may want to do this to solve the read throughput problem, to further split the input stream into three or four streams, or just to simplify the processing logic and flow of each individual case.

-These sample Lambda Functions don't do much besides logging the batch of 100 records into CloudWatch logs.
+For now, these sample Lambda Functions don't do much besides logging the batch of 100 records into CloudWatch logs.

 ## How to deploy the Kinesis Analytics Application